totem-tech/documentation/nodes-docs/howto-nginx-bootnodes.md

 ### Key generation for the node identity

-You will need to create a Ed25519 key type for your node so that it can be identified on the p2p network.
+You will need to create an `Ed25519` key type for your node so that it can be identified on the p2p network.

-The easiest way to generate a get is to use Parity Technology's Subkey tool as follows:
+The easiest way to generate a get is to use [Parity Technology's Subkey](https://hub.docker.com/r/parity/subkey/tags) as follows:

-> Keep this file private. **DO NOT STORE THIS SECRET IN ANY PUBLIC DIRECTORY/REPOSITORY**
+>**DO NOT STORE SECRET KEYS IN ANY PUBLIC DIRECTORY OR REPOSITORY**
+>
+>**USE THIS TOOL OFFLINE**
+>
+> Keep the output file private!

     # Generate Node Key type ED25519
     docker run --platform linux/amd64 --rm parity/subkey:latest generate-node-key > ./node-key-for-boot-node

 The resulting file will contain the node's secret key and the output will in fact be the node's identity for use in the `Multiaddr` for the boot node.

 ### Install & configure nginx